Skip to content

 2. When Teams Lack Agile Experience or Buy-in

 Agile is more than a framework—it’s a mindset.
 If your team isn’t trained or doesn’t believe in Agile values, the ceremonies will feel forced, and productivity will suffer.
+Here, begin with structured training or pilot Agile in small areas before going all in.

 3. When Strict Deadlines and Budgets Are Non-Negotiable

 Agile is iterative and embraces change—but that flexibility can be a downside in projects with rigid timelines or fixed scopes.
+Instead, consider a predictive model that emphasizes upfront planning, cost estimation, and fixed deliverables.
+This is a case when not to use Agile.

 4. When Client Involvement Is Minimal or Unavailable